NVIDIA/spark-rapids/tests/README.md

 #### Running Unit Tests Against Specific Apache Spark Versions
 You can run the unit tests against different versions of Spark using the different profiles.
-The default version runs against Spark 3.0.0, to run against other versions use one of the following
+The default version runs against Spark 3.0.1, to run against a specific version use one of the following
 profiles:
    - `-Pspark301tests` (spark 3.0.1)
    - `-Pspark302tests` (spark 3.0.2)
    - `-Pspark303tests` (spark 3.0.3)